 You can order the ATM Credit Card Holder and protect your cards from attack.

-Card thieves have gone one step ahead in their hacking, you need to also be on top of your game.
+Card thieves have gone one step ahead in their hacking, you need to be on top of your game.

 This process only involves the card thieve to install a credit card reader app on their smartphone.
 And with the help of NFC (Near Field Communication) technology, this process does not even need physical contact to steal your card identity.

 - Another useful tip I have for you is to scrape off your CVV2 which is found at the back of your card.
-This way, shopping with your card is impossible with the CCV2 scrapped off.
+This way, shopping with your card is almost impossible with the CCV2 scrapped off.

-- If you notice that the keypad on the ATM seems to protrude oddly from the surface around it, or if you notice odd color change between the pad and the rest of the ATM, you need to avoid using it.
+- If you notice that the keypad on the ATM seems to protrude oddly from the surface around it, or if you notice an odd color change between the pad and the rest of the ATM, you need to avoid using it.